-Important Message: Currently, the Data Retrieval Tool (DRT) is not available through the FAFSA website.
-The Financial Aid Office will accept an IRS tax transcript in lieu of the DRT.
+The FAFSA Data Retrieval Tool (DRT) is available through the FAFSA website.
+If you do not elect to use the DRT the Financial Aid Office will accept an IRS tax transcript in its place.
 You may obtain a tax transcript free of charge at irs.gov - click 'Get a tax transcript'.

 Applying for Financial Aid